What Led To My Career in Radio

 "WRAW, the Home of All Hit Music!" and spent most of the time talking to 14 year-old girls.
 As a fourteen year-old boy, it was great fun.
 It was there where I met R.J.
 Harris, who became

 my mentor in radio.
-I also met Dave Dillon then when he worked at WHUM in Reading.
-Dave later became a great Program Director.
+At that time, I also met Dave Dillon, who worked at WHUM in Reading.
+Dave would become an excellent Program Director.

 Later that August, on my 15th birthday, Mike and I were at Wibbage again and John Records Landecker asked me if Greg Price was my real name or if it was my "radio name".
 He said it was a